40+ years empowering the transformation of relationships

 It doesn't matter what you've been through in your life and regardless of how nourishing your relationships have been, it is possible for you to learn the art and make your dream of having an inner circle of primary nourishing relationships, other than the one with your Self of course, come true.

-For the whole of my forty years of experience, I was always aware of a flame that was burning bright inside me, to make a grand contribution to the field of relationships therapy.
+For the whole of my forty years of experience, I was always aware of a flame that was burning bright inside me, to make a grand contribution to the field of relationship therapy.